 Type II (neonatal lethal type or osteogenesis imperfecta congenita) is the most severe and is lethal.
 Multiple congenital fractures result in shortened extremities.
 Sclerae are blue.
 The skull is soft and, when palpated, feels like a bag of bones.
 Because the skull is soft, trauma during delivery may cause intracranial hemorrhage and stillbirth, or neonates may die suddenly during the first few days or weeks of life.

 Type IV is intermediate in severity.
 Survival rate is high.
+This type is variable and deforming.
 Bones fracture easily in childhood before adolescence.
 Sclera are typically normal in color.
 Height is moderate-short stature.
 Accurate diagnosis is important because these patients may benefit from treatment.

 Diagnosis of Osteogenesis Imperfecta